PejLab/Pantry/README.rst

 .. code-block:: shell

-   conda env create -n Pantry --file conda_env.yaml
+   conda env create -n pantry --file conda_env.yaml conda activate pantry pip3 install -e Pantry

 Once you think you have everything installed, try running on the included test data, which is small: